English Church Architecture.

-According to the surviving visible evidence today, this is a building of essentially two periods - the thirteenth century in the case of the nave and chancel, and the early to mid fourteenth century in the case of the N. aisle and tower: the dates attributed to these parts in the church guide (4th edition by Richard Seale, pub.
-2013) are too early, while Pevsner's ascription of the nave and chancel to c.
-1300 is probably too late.
-(See the view of the church above, taken slightly east of south.)
+According to the surviving visible evidence today, this is a building of essentially two periods - the thirteenth century in the case of the nave and chancel, and the early to mid fourteenth century in the case of the N. aisle and tower: the dates attributed to these parts in the church guide (Richard Seale, St. Mary Magdalene, Madingley; a Short History, 2013, p.
+2) are too early, while Pevsner's ascription of the nave and chancel to c.
+1300 is probably too late (The Buildings of England: Cambridgeshire, Harmondsworth, Penguin, 1970, p.
+434).
 The first period was responsible for the lancet in the N. wall of the nave, to the west of the porch, and for three lancets at the eastern end of the chancel, two to the north and one to the south.
 The chancel arch is contemporary and composed of a double-flat-chamfered arch supported on a pair of very broad semi-octagonal responds.
-The chancel was shortened by eleven feet in 1779 (church guide) but the three stepped lancets that pierce it, are Victorian.
+The chancel was shortened by eleven feet in 1779 (ibid., p.
+3) but the three stepped lancets that pierce it, are Victorian.

-The N. aisle, now atrociously faced in masonry with "crazy-paving" effect, is dated "about 1300" in the church guide and "early C14" by Pevsner, but the design of the arcade seems quite advanced, even for the latter time.
-It consists of arches bearing waves and quarter circle mouldings (they are not quite sufficiently sharply defined to be termed "sunk quadrants"), supported on piers formed of four major and four minor semicircular shafts, with capitals going all the way round but with the annulets below around the major shafts only.
-(See the photograph above, looking southeast) Piers of like form, probably deriving from the reconstruction of the church in 1331, can be seen at St. Andrew's, Isleham in this county, but arcades very similar overall to these at Madingley and close-dated to c.
+The N. aisle, now atrociously faced in masonry with 'crazy-paving' effect, is dated 'about 1300' in the church guide and 'early C14' by Pevsner, but the design of the arcade seems quite advanced, even for the latter time.
+It consists of arches bearing waves and quarter circle mouldings (they are not quite sufficiently sharply defined to be termed 'sunk quadrants'), supported on piers formed of four major and four minor semicircular shafts, with capitals going all the way round but with the annulets below around the major shafts only.
+(See the photograph above, looking southeast.)
+Piers of like form, probably deriving from the reconstruction of the church in 1331, can be seen at St. Andrew's, Isleham in this county, but arcades very similar overall to these at Madingley and close-dated to c.
 1350, may be found fifteen miles to the southwest, at Ashwell in Hertfordshire.
-Many others seem to be later again, and Birkin Haward, in his comprehensive guide to the arcades of the churches of Suffolk (Suffolk Medieval Church Arcades, The Suffolk Institute of Archaeology and History, 1993), placed the piers of this section at Rougham and Long Melford in the decade c.
-1370-80.
-That may be too late for some of the window designs here.
+Many others seem to be later again, and Birkin Haward, in his comprehensive guide to the arcades of the churches of Suffolk (Suffolk Medieval Church Arcades, Hitcham, The Suffolk Institute of Archaeology and History, 1993, pp. 331 & 302), dated piers of this section at Rougham and Long Melford respectively to c.
+1350 and c.
+1380.
+The latter year may be too late for some of the window designs here however.
 The best is the easternmost S. window in the nave (illustrated below left), with three lights and drop tracery formed of intersecting ogees beneath a segmental-pointed arch.
 It may serve as the model of its type, which seems to have particular associations with Cambridgeshire.
-A two-light version can be seen at St. Peter & St. Paul's church, Hemingford Grey.
+A two-light version of the design can be seen at St. Peter & St. Paul's church, Hemingford Grey.

 Finally, among the many monuments in the church are two by Sir Richard Westmacott (1775-1856), commemorating John Cotton (d.
 1807, aged 8), and Commander Charles Cotton (d.
 1828), who is recorded as having died of a fever resulting from rescuing people at sea.
 Neither display an effigy but the latter appropriately features a ship's prow, a sword and seashells.
 Another monument with a nautical theme, dedicated to Admiral Sir Charles Cotton (d.
 1812), is the work of John Flaxman (1755-1826) and bears a flag, anchor and sword on a large plain marble background.
 Larger and older than all three of these, however, is the unsigned monument against the N. wall of the sanctuary, to Dame Jane Cotton (d.
 1692).
 This does carry an effigy and depicts Dame Jane wearing a loose-fitting dress, lying on her right elbow, looking vaguely towards the sky, while above and behind her, putti look out between curtains.